 Learning about the history of theatre is crucial in any theatre classroom.
-Below are very brief descriptions of the changes that theatre has gone through throughout history.
-For more in-depth research, please see the links below.
+Below are very brief descriptions of the changes that theatre has gone through throughout history, from the Ancient Greeks to Restoration.
+We cannot cover every aspect of theatre history here, so for more in-depth research, please see the links below.

 Ancient Greek Theatre: The beginning of theatre as we know it.
 Stories had often been told through songs, but theatre is considered to have been invented by the Greeks when a man named Thespis began to act out the actions of the songs he was performing, inhabiting different characters while doing so.
 Thespis is considered to be the first actor, and this is where we get the term "Thespian."

 Theatre at this time was performed once a year, as part of a festival honoring the Greek God Dionysus.
 The festival was a competition between the playwrights, who entered their plays into the competition, often acted in them, and served as a form of director, although that title would not exist for thousands of years.
 The principal characters in the plays were played by three men who wore different masks to distinguish their characters.
 These actors were supplemented by a chorus who would often portray citizens of the city in which the play takes place, and would frequently be used to enact backstory during the play, such as in Agamemnon, when the chorus is used to enact the story of Agamemnon going off to war and sacrificing his daughter.